learn-co-students/displaying-has-many-through-rails-lab-v-000/README.md

-# Displaying Has Many Through Rails Lab
+a# Displaying Has Many Through Rails Lab

 ## Objectives